outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - poetry function
+    - focusing on/filtering/prioritizing connections to a higher-dimensional space (potential space, where more types of change are possible)

   - examine how normally distributed change (extreme change rate at tails manifesting as asymptotes/inflection points, approaching average change rate in middle) produces non-linearity,
     - given the sum of independent random variables producing normal distribution (central limit theorem),